Crown-Commercial-Service/CCS-Architecture-Decision-Records/doc/adr/0011-new services should be built in the same public cloud architecture.md

-#1 11- All new services should be built in the same Cloud Architecture
+# 11. All new services should be built in the same Cloud Architecture

+Date: 2018-07-23

+## Status

+Accepted

-#2 Context
+## Context

 CCS are  building 5 new services for Crown Marketplace (CMp) over the next few months and each will need to decide on a range of cloud technologies.